stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

              ![Ubuntu Amazon Machine Image option in AWS]({{ site.baseurl }}/images/destinations/redshift-ssh-ubuntu-ami.png)

              Click the **Select** button next to the AMI you want to use.
           4. On the next page, you'll select the instance type.
-Generally, a small instance will work just fine as a bastion.
+Generally, a small instance will work just fine.
 For example: `t2.medium`.
 You can find more info about instance types on [Amazon's website](https://aws.amazon.com/ec2/instance-types/).

              After you select the instance type, click the **Configure Instance Details** button in the lower right corner of the page to continue.
           5. On the Configure Instance Details page, fill in the following fields: